From Sedona to the Grand Canyon: 4 Best Ways to Get There

 Railway buffs and those looking for something a bit different may want to take the train to the Grand Canyon.
 The train carriages, dating from 1901, have been beautifully restored to their original glory.
 The train passes through forested areas and then emerges to the high desert plains, eventually stopping at the South Rim railway station.
 The entire route is narrated by knowledgeable and friendly train staff.
 Keep your eyes out for a pre-departure Wild West shootout and possible bandits along the way!

 Although the train does not leave from Sedona, it does leave from Williams, approximately 75 minutes away.
-Independent travelers with a car can drive to Williams and purchase Grand Canyon Railway train tickets and take the train to and from the Grand Canyon.
+Independent travelers with a car can drive to Williams and hop on the Grand Canyon Railway and take the train to and from the Grand Canyon.

 Another option is to take the Grand Canyon Railroad Excursion from Sedona, which is a full-day tour that includes all transportation.
 This tour provides transport from Sedona to Williams, a one-way train trip to the Grand Canyon, and then coach transport from the Grand Canyon along the East Rim and back down through the Navajo Nation with a stop in at the Cameron Trading Post for shopping before returning to Sedona.

 The train departs daily at 9:30am and returns back to Williams at 6:45pm.
-The train ride itself is two hours, 15 minutes each way.
+The train ride itself is 2:15 minutes each way.
 You'll have three hours to explore the Grand Canyon.
 During the busiest season in the summer, additional departures from Williams may be added.

 It's best to book the train well in advance during the high season that runs from April through September.